Contextual/Thread-local Sessions¶

 method

-class on behalf of thescoped_session
+Sessionclass on behalf of thescoped_sessionclass.Note that the

-construct is now used to construct ORM queries.
+Queryobject is legacy as of SQLAlchemy 2.0; theselect()construct is now used to construct ORM queries.

 -